mozilla/mofo-bootstrap/README.md

 *Under heavy construction.
 Don't use this in production quite yet!*

+## Usage

+For the moment it's recommended that you use one of two methods to include the compiled Foxlight CSS in your project:

+1. Include the library in your `package.json` for an npm-managed project.
+Your `package.json` should have a `dependencies` member that looks like this: `"foxlight": "https://github.com/mozilla/foxlight#gh-pages"`.
+You can then point your build system (eg: Webpack) to `node_modules/foxlight/dest/css/foxlight.css`.
+This is currently the recommended approach.

+2. Hotlink to the raw compiled CSS file on Github at `http://mozilla.github.io/foxlight/dest/css/foxlight.css` from your HTML.
+This is *not* recommended for production, but is OK for prototyping or test purposes.
+Eventually we will put the CSS on a proper CDN.

+It's not currently advisable that you extend and compile the Foxlight SCSS in your project.
+SCSS doesn't ([currently](https://github.com/sass/sass/issues/739)) allow for dynamic import paths, which complicates things when Foxlight becomes a module.
+We're working on a reasonable approach for allowing this...

 ## Setup for Development

 Run the following commands in your terminal: